valdivj/Azure-for-Kinect-Jetson-nano/README.md

 15. Copy 'scripts/99-k4a.rules' from “/home/nano/Azure-Kinect-Sensor-SDK/scripts

-to '/etc/udev/rules.d/' you may need this:$sudo chmod a+rwx  /etc/udev/rules.d  for filr permmision.
+to '/etc/udev/rules.d/' you may need this:$sudo chmod a+rwx  /etc/udev/rules.d  for file permmision.

 16.You should still be in the build folder $~/Azure-Kinect-Sensor_SDK/build$./bin/k4aviewer

 Will start the viewer.
 If the Viewer dosent reconize Kinect close Viewer and unplug and plug back in to  Kinect

 and restart Viewer.

+GOOD LUCK